Loom: Treadle-controlled looms

 Jack looms are easy to make and to tie up (if not quite as easy as counterbalance looms).
 The gravity return makes jack looms heavy to operate.
 The shed of a jack loom is smaller for a given length of warp being pulled aside by the heddles (loom depth).
-The warp threads being pulled up by the jacks are also tauter than the other warp threads (unlike a counter balance loom, where the threads are pulled an equal amount in opposite directions).
+The warp threads being pulled up by the jacks are also tauter than the other warp threads (unlike a counterbalance loom, where the threads are pulled an equal amount in opposite directions).
 Uneven tension makes weaving evenly harder.
 It also lowers the maximum tension at which one can practically weave.
 If the threads are rough, closely-spaced, very long or numerous, it can be hard to open the sheds on the jack loom.
 Jack looms without castles (the superstructure above the weft) have to lift the heald frames from below, and are noiser due to the impact of wood on wood; elastomer pads can reduce the noise.

 A countermarch loom, with upper staves attached to the outer ends of the jacks, above.
 Below the heddles, there are two rows of lamms.
 The inner ends of the jacks are tied, in bridled pairs, to the upper lamms, which are tied to the treadles.
 The lower lamms are tied to the bottom staves and to the treadles.
 The roles of the upper and lower lamms may be swapped.

 In countermarch looms, the treadles are tied to lamms, which may pivot at one end or slide up and down.
 Half of the lamms in turn connect to jacks, which also pivot, and push or pull the staves up or down.
 Some countermarches have two horizontal jacks per shaft, others a single vertical jack.
 Each treadle is tied to all of the heald frames, moving some of them up and the rest of them down.
 This allows the complex combinatorial treadles of a jack loom, with the large shed and balanced, even tension of a counterbalance loom, with its quiet, light operation.
 Unfortunately, countermarch looms are more complex, harder to build, slower to tie up, and more prone to malfunction.